Chinese grammar: Aspects

+There is also a sentence-final inchoative le (了), which is an aspect-marking particle that indicates a change in state.
+Following a convention used by some textbooks, it is listed with the modal particles below, even though it does not indicate a grammatical mood.

 The perfective le presents the viewpoint of "an event in its entirety".
 It is sometimes considered to be a past tense marker, although it can also be used with future events, given appropriate context.
 Some examples of its use:

 Using le (了) shows this event that has taken place or took place at a particular time.

 This format of le (了) is usually used in a time-delimited context such as "today" or "last week".

 The above may be compared with the following examples with guo, and with the examples with sentence-final le given under Particles.

 The experiential guo "ascribes to a subject the property of having experienced the event".

 This also implies that the speaker no longer is a soldier.